TejasLamba2006/x-linux-rbt1/README.md

 ### Software Features

-The **X-LINUX-RBT1** package includes a range of features for robotics control and development:
+The **X-LINUX-RBT1** package includes a range of features for robotics application development:

 1. Embedded web server with a web client for network based remote control.
 2. Intuitive remote control web app with joystick interface.